shcaba/Sebastes_melanops_WA/Document/_main.knit.md

 #### Olympic Coast National Marine Sanctuary Adult and Young-of-the-Year Surveys

 Two surveys conducted between 2015 and 2022 from waters within the Olympic Coast National Marine Sanctuary (OCNMS) were provided for the first time.
 The adult survey uses SCUBA and belt transects to estimate Black Rockfish abundance, with fish <10cm considered.
-Detailed description of survey methods and aims are found in @tolimieri_changes_2023 and in a short description (contained in the supplemental materials on this assessment) provided by Ole Shelton (NWFSC), who kindly provided this data for consideration.
-The adult survey also supplies coarsely binned length compositions that are used to estimate survey selectivity.
-The young-of-the-year (YOY) survey is interpreted as an index of recruitment, though admittedly a rough one as it combines Yellowtail Rockfish and Black Rockfish because they are indistinguishable visually at that size and age.
+Detailed description of survey methods and aims are found in [@tolimieri_changes_2023] and in a short description (contained in the supplemental materials on this assessment) provided by Ole Shelton (NWFSC), who kindly provided this data for consideration.
+The adult survey also supplies coarsely binned (2-5cm; ref\{ref:ocnms-ltcomps}) length compositions that are used to estimate survey selectivity.
+The young-of-the-year (YOY) survey is interpreted as an index of recruitment, though admittedly a rough one as it combines Yellowtail Rockfish and Black Rockfish because they are indistinguishable visually at the surveyed size and age.
 For the purposes of this assessment, these data are included but not expected to provide strong signals.
-It is more to see if the trends in these data are consistent with the trends in the overall assessment.
+Rather we observer whether the trends in these data are consistent with the trends in the overall assessment.
+Indices for the adult and YOY surveys are given in Figure \ref{fig:ocnms-adult-index} and Figure \ref{fig:ocnms-yoy-index}, respectively.

 <!--chapter:end:21s-.Rmd-->